 How to Own Class III Weapons

-Effective 1-1-2013 all NFA weapons will be transferred to a Class 3 dealer of your choice.
-We no longer transfer directly to individuals, corporations, or family trust.
-We are happy to assist you in locating a qualified dealer in your area, however the final selection will be your decision.
+We no longer transfer directly to individuals, corporations, or family trusts.
+We are happy to assist you in locating a qualified dealer in your area to receive your weapon, if you do not have one.
 In addition, we offer free of charge assistance to your dealer, guidance in the proper execution of the federal paperwork required to transfer the weapon to you.

 How To Own A Class 3 Weapon